jpherbst/qot-stack/readme.md

 7. OpenSplice_INCLUDE_DIR        - Location of the opensplice headers
 ```
 #### (b) Component configuration
-**Note**: These options decde which components get compiled and installed to the target.
+**Note**: These options decide which components get compiled and installed to the target.
 ```
 1. BUILD_CPP_API                    - Build the C++ API and Libraries
 2. BUILD_CPP_EXAMPLE                - Build the C++ examples (C++ API and lib must also be built)